Layr-Labs/eigenda/docs/spec/overview.md

 - **Consensus Logic**: The consensus logic allows us to answer the question of whether a given blob is available, given both a DA attestation and the validator state at the associated Ethereum block.
 The consensus logic can be understood as simply a function of these inputs which outputs yes or no, depending on whether these inputs imply that data is available.
 Naturally, this function is grounded upon assumptions about the behavior of honest nodes, which must perform certain validation actions as part of the consensus layer.
 The consensus logic further docomposes into two major modules:
     - *Encoding*: The encoding module defines a procedure for blobs to be encoded in such a way that their successful reconstruction can be guaranteed given a large enough collection of unique encoded chunks.
 The procedure also allows for the chunks to be trustlessly verified against a blob commitment so that the disperser cannot violate the protocol.
     - *Assignment*: The assignment module provides a deterministic mapping from validator state to an allocation of encoded chunks to DA nodes.
 The mapping is designed to uphold safety and liveness properties with minimal data-inefficiency.
 - **Bridging**: Bridging describes how the attestation is bridged to the consumer protocol, such as that of the rollup.
 In principle, bridging can be performed in one of several different ways in order to optimize efficiency and composability.
-At the moment, only bridging via the Ethereum L1 is direclty supported.
+At the moment, only bridging via the Ethereum L1 is directly supported.

 ![image](../assets/consensus-layer-parts.png)

-The desired behavior of the consensus logic can be formally described as follows (Ignore this if you're happy with the migh level ideas): Let $\alpha$ denote the safety threshold, i.e. the maximum proportion of adversarial stake that the system is able to tolerate.
+The desired behavior of the consensus logic can be formally described as follows (Ignore this if you're happy with the high level ideas): Let $\alpha$ denote the safety threshold, i.e. the maximum proportion of adversarial stake that the system is able to tolerate.
 Likewise, let $\beta$ represent the amount of stake that we require to be held by the signing operators in order to accept an attestation, i.e. one minus the liveness threshold.
 Also, let $O$ denote the set of EigenDA operators.

 We need to guarantee that any set of signing operators $U_q \subseteq O$ such that